Consent for Women’s Hormone Optimization Program

 After discussion of available options, benefits, risks, and alternatives, the preferred regimen consists of:

-Transdermal estradiol patch, 0.05 mg/day, applied twice weekly
+Transdermal estradiol patch, applied twice weekly

 Rationale for This Regimen